Amidst the clamour of Brexit, the small voice of calm has just emerged in the shape of much-needed reform of our divorce laws.

 Anachronistic divorce laws

 Before this case threw the incompatibility of the current divorce laws with modern marriage into stark relief, Parliament was not minded to reform what many legal professionals felt was becoming increasingly absurd – the requirement to apportion blame in a situation where a marriage had just run out of steam.
 The history of divorce law shows an inherent reluctance on behalf of legislators to accept that marriage is not always for life which has, in many cases, led to unnecessarily messy and damaging divorces.
-This anachronistic attitude will soon be a thing of the past: following the Owens’ case, Justice Secretary, David Gauke, announced a consultation in the autumn on introducing no-fault divorce.
-The results of that consultation have been published and Mr. Gauke has confirmed that he will introduce a bill, within three months, to end the current fault-based system.
+This anachronistic attitude will soon be a thing of the past: following the Owens’ case, Justice Secretary, David Gauke, consulted on no-fault divorce in autumn 2018 and put the Divorce, Dissolution and Separation Bill before Parliament in June this year.
+However, in another twist in the tail, the Bill has been dropped following Parliament's suspension in advance of the Queen’s Speech on 14 October 2019.
+This means it will have to be reintroduced from scratch in the new Parliament and Parliamentary scrutiny will have to start anew.

 Divorce should be orderly